TAU-CGL/sdsl_create3/README.md

 * 4x M2 screws (to attach the LiDAR to the mount)
 * 4x M3 screws (to attach the mount to the robot's base)
 * Raspberry Pi 5
     * In the past, we have used RPi4 which was significantly slower, but could run natively the correct version of Ubuntu
     * We have used the RPi5 model with 4GB of RAM and a 32GB microSD card
+* USB C cable (to power RPi5 from the robot)
+* Some computer/laptop with Ubuntu 22.04 LTS + ROS2 humble (can be a VM.
+In out demo we used a VM on an M1 macBook).

+Note that the robot, the Raspberry Pi and the computer/VM should all be under the same WLAN, and use `fastrtps` as middleware.

 ## Firmware